johncallahan/wordfog/README.md

 * Option on each fog to filter out noise words
 * Options on each fog for magic_cloud parameters
+* Add logout link and style (with Bootstrap)
+* "Still processing" message on each fog picture that is nil

 ## License